Lost & Found

 Law requires that stray animals be held for a period of time so that owners can find and reclaim them.

 - Dogs not wearing a current Harford County license tag are held for 96 hours (not including the day they arrive at the shelter, Sundays and County holidays).
-A tag, microchip, or tattoo significantly increases your chance of finding your pet.
+A tag and/or microchip significantly increases your chance of finding your pet.

 - Dogs wearing a current Harford County license tag are held for 192 hours (not including the day they arrive at the shelter, Sundays and County holidays).
-Within 72 hours, the owner of the licensed dog will be notified by the Harford County Sheriff’s Office by certificated mail at the address listed on the license application that their dog is at the shelter.
+Within 72 hours, the owner of the licensed dog will be notified by the Harford County Sheriff’s Office by certified mail at the address listed on the license application that their dog is at the shelter.
 The notice allows the owner 120 hours from the date of the notice to reclaim their dog at the shelter.
-A tag, microchip, or tattoo significantly increases your chance of finding your pet.
+A tag and/or microchip significantly increases your chance of finding your pet.

-After this time, the animal is placed up for adoption and is considered the property of HSHC.
+After this time, the animal is considered the property of HSHC.
 For this reason, it is important that you check with HSHC via phone and in person frequently during the first few days of losing your pet.
 However, you may still redeem your pet after the stray hold has ended if the animal is still at HSHC.

 Reclaiming Your Pet